Skip to main content Skip to secondary navigation

 • Be sure to take a copy of the full prescription drug name with you in your hand luggage in case your medication is lost, stolen, or expires.

 • See the website of the embassy for your program location for common prescriptions that are banned from your program location.
-Contact the Vaden Travel Clinic for further information.
+Contact the Vaden Travel Clinic or Crisis24 for further information.

 Helpful Links